Japan Organized Crime Boss: Plot

-The Danno Organization, Japan's largest yakuza clan, expands outward from its base in Osaka during the post-war period under the leadership of Boss Danno and Chief Executive Tsubaki, the family's ruthless captain.
+The Danno Organization, Japan's largest yakuza family, expands outward from its base in Osaka during the post-war period under the leadership of Boss Danno and Chief Executive Tsubaki, the family's ruthless captain.
 In Yokohama, the boss of the Hamanaka Family pledges fealty to the Danno Organization.
 In order to block Boss Danno's progress, the yakuza families of Tokyo form the Tokyo Alliance, appointing Boss Yato as chairman.
 The Alliance uses the Sakurada Family, the dominant family in Yokohama, to attack the Hamanaka Family in a proxy war between their forces and those of the Danno Organization.

 Hamanaka's right-hand man, Tetsuo Tsukamoto, is released after spending eight years in prison and learns that his wife committed suicide.
 Shortly thereafter, the boss of the Hamanaka family is killed by explosives thrown by hitmen from the Sakurada Family.
 With his dying breath, he passes control of the gang to Tsukamoto, urging him to reject the Danno Organization and fight to keep them out of Yokohama.
 A funeral is organized, with both Chairman Yato and Boss Danno visiting to pay their respects.
 Kamiyama, the retired boss of the Hamanaka, offers to help Tsukamoto as an unofficial advisor.

 Tsukamoto wishes to call a truce with the Sakurada Family and end his family's oath to Boss Danno, but decides to kill Boss Sakurada in order to appease his men's desire for vengeance.
 A senior Hamanaka officer, Kazama, is unwilling to let Tsukamoto return to jail after just getting out, so he murders Boss Sakurada himself, returning home mortally wounded and dying from his injuries.
 Tsubaki tries to convince Tsukamoto to remain with the Danno Organization and Danno himself warns Tsukamoto that he could wind up "dead in the gutter" for opposing him.
 Meanwhile, Kazama's sister is left with no one to care for her, so Tsukamoto tells her she can ask anything of him.

 The Hokuryu Kai, a gang led by the drug-addicted Miyahara, is expelled from the Tokyo Alliance for showing disrespect and violating the yakuza code.
 Tsubaki convinces them to swear loyalty to Boss Danno and sends them against the Sakurada Family, resulting in many Sakurada members getting killed and a Hamanaka man, Taki, being taken hostage by the Hokuryu when he tries to intervene in a fight at a local nightclub.
 Tsukamoto is ordered to come alone if he wants to save him.
 Tsukamoto arrives at the club and discovers Kazama's sister working as a singer.
 In a back room, he finds a badly beaten Taki being held by Miyahara and his men.
 Miyahara punches Tsukamoto and slashes him with a knife, but Tsukamoto refuses to fight back.
 Miyahara, not wanting to antagonize the entire Hamanaka Family, allows him to leave with Taki.
 Kazama's sister quits her job and nurses Tsukamoto back to health.
 They begin a relationship after realizing that they both have feelings for each other.